 - The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
-Samples for alpha emitters and combined radium were taken in 2012.
 Samples for sulfate and turbidity were taken in 2013.
-Samples for perchlorate were taken in 2014.
 Samples for lead and copper were taken in 2015. - Fluoride occurs naturally in all water supplies in trace amounts.
 Fluoride is added to the Sharon water supply to adjust the fluoride level to about one ppm so that it is optimal for better oral health.
 At this level, it is safe, odorless, colorless, and tasteless.
 Fluoride has a secondary maximum contaminant level (SMCL) of 2 ppm to better protect human health. - Massachusetts has set a maximum contaminant level of 2.0 ppb for perchlorate. - Massachusetts has set a SMCL of 50 ppb for manganese, and a health advisory level of 300 ppb for manganese to protect against concerns of potential neurological effects. - Massachusetts has set a secondary maximum contaminant level of 250 ppm for sulfate.
 This level was established to protect the aesthetic quality of drinking water and is not health based. - Unregulated contaminants are those for which the EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist EPA in determining their occurrence in drinking water and whether future regulations are warranted. - The Massachusetts Office of Research and Standards has set a guideline concentration of 20 ppm for sodium. - Turbidity is a measure of cloudiness of the water.
+The purpose of unregulated contaminant monitoring is to assist EPA in determining their occurrence in drinking water and whether future regulations are warranted. - The Massachusetts Office of Research and Standards has set a guideline concentration of 20 ppm for sodium. - 8 Turbidity is a measure of cloudiness of the water.
 We monitor it because it is a good indicator of water quality. - Lead and copper compliance is based on the 90th percentile value, which is the highest level found in 9 out of every 10 homes sampled.
 This number is compared to the action level for each contaminant.
 The 90th percentile for lead and copper did not exceed the action level.